dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Spent half the day reading code complete.

 **Thoughts**: Didn't know were it came from.. was cleaning my room.. found this and started.

+### Day 10: Apr-22-18 Sunday
+**Today's Progress**: Continued to do the same.. spent almost 10% of the book.

+**Thoughts**: Can't believe I spent a whole day with a book.
+The last time that happened was almost a year ago.
+Feeling so happy..